Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/testing/integration-testing.md

 ## Assertations:

-1. Upon selecting the "Register" button, the user is directed to the account registration page.
+1. Upon selecting the "Sign In" button, the user is directed to the account sign page.

 2. Upon submitting valid information (username, email, and password), the user receives a notification that their account has been created.